Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

 \subsubsection{Discrete description}

-We use a discrete description for a simplified numerical treatment of the \emph{clumpy ensemble} \citep[compare][]{Cubick_2005}.
-Here, the mass spectrum of the clumps is not continuous, but represented by clumps with discrete masses $\lbrace M_{\it j}\rbrace_{j=1...n_M}$.
-We use a logarithmic parameter scale, i.e. $\frac{M_{{\it j} + 1}}{M_{\it j}}=B$ with $B=10$.
+We use a discrete description for a simplified numerical treatment of the \emph{clumpy ensemble} \citep[see][]{Cubick_2005}.
+Here, the mass spectrum of the clumps is not continuous, but represented by clumps at discrete \emph{mass points} $\lbrace M_{\it j}\rbrace_{j=1...n_M}$.
+We use a logarithmic parameter scale, i.e.~$\frac{M_{{\it j} + 1}}{M_{\it j}}=B$ with $B=10$.
 Indices are ordered with increasing masses.
-For the Orion Bar simulations we used $M_{n_M} = 1\,M_{\sun}$ whereas the simulations of the whole Milky Way by \citet{Cubick_2005} rather correspond to $M_{n_M} = 100\,M_{\sun}$.
+For the Orion Bar simulations we used $M_{n_M} = 1\,M_{\sun}$ (\citealt{Lis_2003}, see Sect.~\ref{Sect:OriModel}) whereas the simulations of the whole Milky Way by \citet{Cubick_2005} rather correspond to $M_{n_M} = 100\,M_{\sun}$.
 We assume that the number of clumps $N_j$ with mass $M_j$ is given by the power law

-with a constant $A_{\rm d}$ (${\rm d}$=discrete) similar to Eq.~\ref{eq:ClumpsPerInterval}.
+with a constant $A_{\rm d}$ (${\rm d}$=discrete) similar to Eq.~\ref{Eq:ClumpsPerInterval}.
 This yields for the total mass $M_J$ of clumps with mass $M_j$

 For each ensemble the total mass of the ensemble $M_{\rm{ens}}$ and the averaged ensemble density $\rho_{\rm ens}$ are input parameters which can be fixed if the physical parameters of the PDR are known or they can be used as fitting parameters otherwise.
 The total ensemble mass is given by $M_{\rm{ens}} = \sum_j N_{\it j} M_{\it j}$.
-Inserting $N_j$ from Eq.~\ref{eq:Nj} we find
+Inserting $N_j$ from Eq.~\ref{Eq:Nj} we find

-The density of the individual clumps in the ensemble deviates from the ensemble averaged density $\rho_{\rm ens}$ according to the mass-size relation (Eq.~\ref{eq:MassSize}), depending on their specific masses.
-For given masses $\lbrace M_j\rbrace_{j=1...n_M}$ the volumes $\lbrace V_j\rbrace_{j=1...n_M}$ of individual clumps can be calculated using Eq.~\ref{eq:MassSize} which yields
+The density of the individual clumps in the ensemble deviates from the ensemble averaged density $\rho_{\rm ens}$ according to the mass-size relation (Eq.~\ref{Eq:MassSize}), depending on their specific masses.
+For given {\changed mass points} $\lbrace M_j\rbrace_{j=1...n_M}$ the volumes $\lbrace V_j\rbrace_{j=1...n_M}$ of individual clumps can be calculated using Eq.~\ref{Eq:MassSize} which yields

 and consequently the averaged density of a clump is found to be

 The ensemble averaged density $\rho_{\rm ens}$ is equal to the total ensemble mass, divided by the total ensemble volume